Gymnastics - Above Ground Trampoline

 Minimum ceiling height 7 m (24’).

-Be aware of students whose medical condition (e.g., anaphylaxis, asthma, casts, previous concussion, orthopaedic device) may affect participation (consult the Generic Section).
+Be aware of students whose medical condition (e.g., asthma, anaphylaxis, casts, previous concussion, orthopaedic device) may affect participation.
+(Consult Fundamentals of Safety)

 Students must be instructed on safety related to the trampoline.